 Campaign Strategy: Work with the Program Director to develop plans to win on our campaigns.
 Assess opportunities for building political support through grassroots organizing, media coverage, endorsements and message development.

 Coalition Building: Meet with other groups who are concerned about this issue.
 Share strategies and allocate resources in order to maximize our influence.

 Fundraising: Write grant proposals, build relationships with foundation staff, and meet with major donors.
 Work with our citizen outreach staff to build and develop our membership base.

 Staff Recruitment and Development: Recruit new staff and volunteers.
-Oversee program staff to develop and implement work plans, provide training and leadership development opportunities.
+Oversee program staff to develop and implement work plans and provide training and leadership development opportunities.

-Candidates must have at least 3 years of relevant professional experience.
-We're looking for people who are goal-driven and results-oriented, who have excellent verbal, writing and analytical skills, the ability to speak persuasively in a charged atmosphere, and enthusiasm for the work.
+Candidates must have at least three years of relevant professional experience.
+We’re looking for people who are goal-driven and results-oriented, who have excellent verbal, written and analytical skills, the ability to speak persuasively in a charged atmosphere, and enthusiasm for the work.